Cepoides Ark Shell

 Cepoides Ark Shell, Anadara cepoides.
 Size: 7.6 cm (3.0 inches) x 6.9 cm (2.7 inches).
 Shell collected off the beach at Km 26, Cero Colorado, Baja California Sur, March 2010.
 Identification courtesy of Bob Hillis, Ivins, Utah.

-The Cepoides Ark, Anadara cepoides (Reeve, 1844), is a bivalve mollusk that is a member of the Arcidae Family of Arks.
-The shell is a sturdy with an almost oval outline, with a broadly rounded anterior end and a chopped-off posterior end.
-The shells are inflated with a prominent beak.
+Description: The Cepoides Ark Shell is sturdy, with an almost oval outline.
+It has a broadly rounded anterior end and a chopped-off posterior end.
+The shell is inflated, with a prominent beak.
 The exterior of the shell is sculpted with 30 to 35 radial ribs and the interior margin of the shell is deeply grooved.
 The exterior is white in color and covered with a thin brown periostracum; the interior is white.
-The Cepoides Ark Shells reach a maximum of 9.0 cm (3.5 inches) in length and 8.2 cm (3.2 inches) in height.
+Cepoides Ark Shells reach a maximum of 9.0 cm (3.5 inches) in length and 8.2 cm (3.2 inches) in height.

-A synonym is Arca cepoides.
+Synonyms: Arca cepoides.